zorbathut/dec/doc/documentation/mergemodes.md

 </EntityDec>
 ```

-This seems like a good idea - animals have a position and biological health behavior, and then you just add that to the squirrel, right?
+This seems like a good idea - animals have a position and biological health behavior, and then you just add a brain to the squirrel, right?

 But because `components` is a `List<Component.Base>` in this example, this will, by default, erase the vector in inherited classes.
 Squirrels will end up not having a world position or health behavior.